Redblockmasteur/My-portfolio/posts/CBG.md

 language: "en"
 ---
 In a delightful twist of fate that connected my heritage with my future, I spent the summer of 2023 not among the hum of servers and screens, but within the vibrant and peaceful expanse of the Chicago Botanic Garden.
-I am computer science student, an aspiring tech enthusiast, and come from a family with deep roots in farming and nursery operations.
+I am a computer science student, an aspiring tech enthusiast, and come from a family with deep roots in farming and nursery operations.
 So when the opportunity to volunteer at one of the largest botanical gardens in the United States presented itself, I couldn't miss it.
 The idea of reconnecting with my agricultural heritage while simultaneously exploring the potential of technology in this field seemed too compelling to pass.

 ### My Journey Across Gardens

-My volunteer work began at the Japanese Garden where I honed my skills in caring for cloud pines through the techniques of candling and pinecone removal.
+My volunteer work began at the Japanese Garden where I honed my skills in caring for cloud pines through the techniques of candling and pine cone removal.
 I also delved into the delicate process of moss garden maintenance.

 My journey then led me to Evening Island, my first exposure to lakeshore management, where I worked to control the marsh spurge population by removing seed heads.